TowerofHanoi/towerofhanoi.github.io/_posts/2015-10-24-StackStuff.md

 print conn.recv(4000)
 {% endhighlight %}

 To understand how many characters we have to push before the saved RIP, we're gonna need gdb.
-We will usi it to connect to the service just after we send the payload to analyze the stack just before the check_password_correct() function returns:
+We will use it to connect to the service just after we send the payload to analyze the stack just before the check_password_correct() function returns:

     $ ps -a | grep exe
     8214 pts/1    00:00:00 exe
     $ sudo gdb attach 8214